The 7 Ways to Live Life is coming soon!

-Another man jumped in, “She was betrayed by the Chinese, so we wrote her off for dead.
+“She was betrayed by the Chinese,” a man jumped in, “so we wrote her off for dead.
 The life a spy, okay?
 There was little we could do.
 She was radio silent until three hours before she was shot.
-She transferred the capsule she had on her to a bag.
-It has the highest state secrets – including the Blenheim Papers, which you know of – and has state-of-the-art tracking and self-destruction devices.
-It’s not in American-friendly or even American-neutral hands now.”
+She transferred the capsule she had on her to one of those L.I.F.E. bags.”

 “See here, Mr. Glibson, Ming is a grave loss to this country.
 The Chinese finally found out she was our agent and her life was in great danger.
 She knew that,” a bald man said.
 Thick hair sprouted from his frowned eyebrows and dissolved into the expanse of forehead.
 His skin was just the right shade of brown for him to pass off as any race.
 He was old, but not with the gray oldness of a senator.
 He was more sprightly, the fat thrusting itself into freckled wrinkles.
 More grandfather than killer.
 But of the two, he wasn’t the former.

 “What about the information she was carrying?”
 Glibson asked.

 “That’s the thing,” a member of the Joint Chiefs of Staff chugged a huge gulp of water.
 “We don’t know.
 If China has it, we find out in a year, tops.”